oroinc/documentation/user_guide/reports.rst

   "**Owner***","Limits the list of users that can manage the report to its owner and users, whose roles allow managing reports assigned to the owner (e.g. members of the same business unit, system administrator, etc.)."

-The only optional system field, **Description**, can be used to save information about the report aim and peculiarities for you and other users in the future.
+The only optional system field, **Description**, can be used to save additional information about the report.

 .. _user-guide-reports-designer: